What Proof Do You Need to Contest a Will in New York City?

 The contestant bears the burden on:

-• Undue influence (the will was the product of overriding the testator's free will).
+• Undue influence — that the will was the product of overriding the testator's free will.

-• Fraud (the testator was deceived about material facts).
+• Fraud — that the testator was deceived about material facts (clear and convincing standard).

-• Mistake (the testator misunderstood the document or the consequences).
+• Mistake — that the testator misunderstood the document or its consequences.

-• Revocation (the will was revoked before death).
+• Revocation — that the will was revoked before death.

-The shifting burdens affect how evidence is developed and presented.
-The proponent typically presents the affirmative case for the will's validity through the will witnesses, the drafting attorney, and supporting documentation.
-The contestant then presents the case for invalidation through medical evidence, fact witnesses, and circumstantial evidence.
+Practically, the shifting burdens dictate how evidence is developed.
+The proponent presents the affirmative case for validity through the attesting witnesses, the drafting attorney, and supporting documentation.
+The contestant then attacks validity through medical evidence, fact witnesses, financial records, and circumstantial evidence.

 Medical Evidence in Capacity Cases

-Medical evidence is the foundation of most capacity challenges.
-The key sources include:
+Medical evidence is the foundation of most capacity and susceptibility challenges.
+Key sources include:

 Hospital records.
-Hospitalizations near the time of the will's execution often contain detailed cognitive assessments.
-Mental status exams, neurological evaluations, and discharge summaries can document the testator's condition.
+Hospitalizations near the time of execution often contain detailed cognitive assessments — mental status exams, neurological evaluations, and discharge summaries documenting the testator's condition.

 Physician office records.
-The testator's regular doctors may have documented cognitive decline, medication regimens, or other relevant observations.
+Treating doctors may have documented cognitive decline, medication regimens, and relevant observations over time.

 Pharmacy records.
-The medications the testator was taking can show conditions being treated (depression, dementia, pain management with mind-altering drugs).
+The medications the testator was taking can reveal conditions being treated (depression, dementia, or pain managed with mind-altering drugs).

 Mental health records.
-Records from psychiatrists, psychologists, and other mental health providers can be particularly probative.
+Records from psychiatrists and psychologists can be especially probative.

 Nursing home and assisted living records.
-Daily charts and care plans from institutional settings contain extensive observations about the testator's cognition and behavior.
+Daily charts and care plans contain extensive observations about cognition and behavior.

 Imaging studies.
 MRI, CT, and PET scans showing brain changes can establish the medical basis for cognitive decline.